quintilesims/consul/README.md

 # Overview

-When you have multiple services in a Layer0 environment, how do you get them to connect to each other?
-One simple answer is that you hardcode service endpoints (i.e. a Loadbalancer URL) in your application configurations.
-That may be OK for testing, but ultimately hardcoding endpoints is not portable, annoying to maintain, and not in line with the [guidelines of a 12-factor app](https://12factor.net/).
-A much better solution is to use a service like Consul, which along with another tool called Registrator, can automatically detect your services when they come online and add them to a service registry.
-You can then 'discover' these services using catalog endpoints via [DNS](https://www.consul.io/docs/agent/dns.html) or [HTTP](https://www.consul.io/docs/agent/http.html).

 For a practical applications of Consul, see our [Layer0 Consul Documentation](http://docs.xfra.ims.io/guides/consul/).

 # Enabling a Service to use Consul

 In order to automatically register services with Consul, you need to add two extra containers to any given service:
 [Registrator](https://github.com/gliderlabs/registrator) and the [Consul Agent](https://www.consul.io/docs/agent/basics.html).
-The general idea here is that the Registrator container takes care of detecting new Layer0 services and registering them with the Consul backend, while the Consul Agent is a localhost interface for performing Consul-based HTTP and DNS queries.
+The Registrator container takes care of detecting new Layer0 services and registering them with the Consul backend, while the Consul Agent is a localhost interface for performing Consul-based HTTP and DNS queries.

 # Examples